-Lower Cape News editorial staff
+Cape Cod News editorial staff

-The Orleans Conservation Trust purchased 4.5 acres off Eli Rd this summer -- and triggered a process that impacts drinking water, the Pleasant Bay watershed, species and environment conservation, housing, and land fragmentation in one strategic acquisition.
+The Orleans Conservation Trust purchased 4.5 acres off Eli Rogers Rd this summer -- and triggered a process that impacts drinking water, the Pleasant Bay watershed, species and environment conservation, housing, and land fragmentation in one strategic acquisition.

 The state designates the land as Zone 2 ground water protection district, which means it is essential for protecting drinking water.
 The land currently holds houses and septic systems, and by removing all but one of these, the trust minimizes nitrogen and other elements, buffering the town's water supply and removing source pollutants from the Pleasant Bay watershed.
 It also conserves habit and supports multiple species including box turtles and spotted salamanders.